-115.378 Interventions and disciplinary sanctions for residents Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC Operations Manual addresses elements of this standard and states that a resident may be subject to disciplinary sanctions only pursuant to a formal disciplinary process following an administrative finding that the resident engaged in resident-on-resident sexual abuse or following a criminal finding of guilt for resident-on-resident sexual abuse.
-In the past 12 months there have been no administrative findings of resident on resident sexual abuse that have occurred at the facility.
+115.378 Interventions and disciplinary sanctions for residents

+The RJDC Operations Manual addresses elements of this standard and states that a resident may be subject to disciplinary sanctions only pursuant to a formal disciplinary process following an administrative finding that the resident engaged in resident-on-resident sexual abuse or following a criminal finding of guilt for resident-on-resident sexual abuse.
+In the past 12 months there have been no administrative findings of resident-on-resident sexual abuse that have occurred at the facility.
 In the past 12 months there have been no criminal findings of guilt of resident-on-resident sexual abuse occurring at the facility.
-In the event a disciplinary sanction results in the isolation of a resident, RJDC shall not dery the resident daily large-muscle exercise or access to any legally required educational programming or special education services.
+In the event a disciplinary sanction results in the isolation of a resident, RJDC shall not deny the resident daily large-muscle exercise or access to any legally required educational programming or special education services.
 In the event a disciplinary sanction results in the isolation of a resident, RJDC shall ensure that residents in isolation shall receive daily visits from a medical or mental health care clinician.
 Residents shall also have access to other programs and work opportunities to the extent possible.
-In the past 12 months there have been no residents placed in isolation as a disciplinary sanction for resident-on-resident sexual abuse.
-Interviews from staff confirm that the facility offers therapy, counseling or other interventions designed to address and correct the underlying reasons or motivations for abuse.
-Additionally, interviews confirm that the facility offers the same services to offending residents and that the facility may require participation in interventions.
+In the past 12 months there have been no residents placed in isolation as a disciplinary sanction for residenton-resident sexual abuse.
+Interviews from staff confirm that the facility offers therapy, counseling, or other interventions designed to address and correct the underlying reasons or motivations for abuse.
+Additionally, interviews confirm that the facility offers the same services to offending residents and that the facility may require participation in interventions as a condition of access to rewards-based behavior management system or other behavior-based incentives.
 Access to general programming or education is not conditional on participation in such interventions.
 RJDC disciplines residents for sexual contact with staff only upon finding that the staff member did not consent to such contact.
-For the purpose of disciplinary action, the agency prohibits disciplinary action for a report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduc Evidence relied upon to make auditor determination: RJDC Operations Manual RJDC Pre-Audit Questionnaire Interview with PREA Coordinator
+For the purpose of disciplinary action, the agency prohibits disciplinary action for a report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute falsely reporting an incident or lying, even if an investigation does not establish evidence sufficient to substantiate the allegation.
+The agency prohibits all sexual activity between residents and disciplines residents for such activity, the agency deems such activity to constitute sexual abuse only if it determines that the activity is coerced.

+Evidence relied upon to make auditor determination:

+- RJDC Operations Manual

+- RJDC Pre-Audit Questionnaire

+- Interview with PREA Coordinator